Elb city Hamburg

 It consists of three upright Corten steel plates, which are in a tense balance with a height of almost eleven meters and a width of over three and a half meters.
 Despite its massive materiality, the sculpture conveys lightness and invites you to view it from different angles.
 Serra does not provide a direct interpretation but encourages us to adopt new perspectives and question the way we see.
 It is remarkable that this outstanding artwork has been in Hamburg since 1989, after being previously located in New York.

-Image source: Teresa Grau Ros From Barcelona, CC BY-SA 2.0, via Wikimedia Commons
+Image source: Teresa Grau Ros from Barcelona, CC BY-SA 2.0, via Wikimedia Commons

 The man embodies typical features of Balkenhol's style, recalling his earlier works like Vier Männer auf Bojen (1993, partially renewed in 2020) and simultaneously evoking discussions about racism – an aspect reinforced by his darkened skin color.